selkies-project/selkies-gstreamer/README.md

 Fourth, `selkies-gstreamer` is easy to use and expand to various usage cases, attracting users and developers from diverse backgrounds, as it uses [GStreamer](https://gstreamer.freedesktop.org).
 GStreamer allows pluggable components to be mixed and matched like LEGO blocks to form arbitrary pipelines, providing an easier interface with more comprehensive documentation compared to [FFmpeg](https://ffmpeg.org).
 Therefore, `selkies-gstreamer` is meant from the start to be a community-built project, where developers from all backgrounds can easily contribute to or expand upon. `selkies-gstreamer` mainly uses [`gst-python`](https://gitlab.freedesktop.org/gstreamer/gstreamer/-/tree/main/subprojects/gst-python), the [Python](https://www.python.org) bindings for GStreamer, [`webrtcbin`](https://gstreamer.freedesktop.org/documentation/webrtc/index.html), which provides the ability to send a WebRTC remote desktop stream to web browsers from GStreamer, and many more community plugins provided by GStreamer.

+# NOTE: PLEASE GO TO v1.5.2.
+The below instructions will break with the current release.

 ## How do I get started?

 Three components are required to run `selkies-gstreamer`: the [standalone build of GStreamer](addons/gstreamer) with the most recent version, the [Python package](src/selkies_gstreamer) including the signaling server, and the [HTML5 web interface](addons/gst-web).
 Currently, 20.04 (Mint 20), 22.04 (Mint 21) are supported, but other operating systems should also work if using your own GStreamer build of the newest version (contributions for build workflows of more operating systems are welcome).